FrancescoSaverioZuppichini/search-all/docs/BLOG.md

 ## Creating the app

-We used gradio to create the nice ui for the app.
+We used gradio to create a nice ui for the app.
 It is actually quite simple, we need to first define the inputs and outputs of the app

 ```python
 with gr.Blocks() as demo: